 Most women with PCOS grow many small cysts on their ovaries.
 That is why it is called Polycystic Ovary Syndrome.
 Melatonin concentrations are higher in the fluid of large follicles (cysts) than in the small follicles (cysts) suggesting that increased melatonin in follicles (cysts) prior to ovulation may have an important role in ovulation processes.

 Many women experience pain and increased symptoms during ovulation due to the spike in melatonin production.
-Often women call every month wondering what they did to cause a flair in their symptoms.
+Often women call every month wondering what they did to cause a flair in their symptoms while others find that they may need to use ovulation test strips to help them know when ovulation will occur.
 The first question is: Where are you at in your cycle?

 Increased melatonin levels are observed in women with PCOS, patients with dysfunctional reproductive organs, in patients of HPG Axis amenorrhea, and in anorexia nervosa.